Birding Tour India: The Northwest – Lions and Desert Birding in Gujarat

 Day 1.
-Arrival in Ahmedabad and travel to Velavadar
+Arrival in Ahmedabad and travel to Blackbuck National Park

-We will spend the day birding the Velavadar area and Blackbuck National Park.
+We will spend the day birding Blackbuck National Park and the local area.
 Here we could see Grey Wolf, Blackbuck, Jungle Cat, Indian Fox, and Golden Jackal during the day, but the birds are likely to take center stage here with the likes of Sirkeer Malkoha, Painted Francolin, Chestnut-bellied and Spotted Sandgrouse, Rufous-tailed, Crested, and Sykes’s Larks, and Desert and Variable Wheatears.
-This area is excellent for raptors, and during the day we will be on the lookout for Short-toed, Tawny, Steppe, Eastern Imperial, Greater Spotted, and Indian Spotted Eagles, Laggar Falcon, Eurasian Hobby, Red-necked Falcon, White-eyed and Long-legged Buzzards, Black-winged Kite, and more.
+This area is excellent for raptors, and during the day we will be on the lookout for Short-toed Eagle, Tawny Eagle, Steppe Eagle, Eastern Imperial Eagle, Greater Spotted Eagle, Indian Spotted Eagle, Laggar Falcon, Eurasian Hobby, Red-necked Falcon, White-eyed Buzzard, Long-legged Buzzard, Black-winged Kite, and more.

 Day 4.
 Gir National Park

-Gir is a rich mix of dry deciduous forests, acacia scrub, and grassland, fed by rivers and reservoirs.
-Mammals will be a big focus of our time here; Gir is the last stronghold of the Asiatic Lion and we will be looking for them.
+Gir National Park is a rich mix of dry deciduous forests, acacia scrub, and grassland, fed by rivers and reservoirs.
+Mammals will be a big focus of our time here; Gir is the last stronghold of the Asiatic Lion and we will be looking for it.
 Other mammals possible here include Indian Leopard, Sambar, Chital (Spotted Deer), Nilgai, Wild Boar, Four-horned Antelope (Chousingha) ̶ the world’s only four-horned antelope, and Chinkara (Indian Gazelle).
-As we are driving around looking for mammals we likely will also spot some interesting birds, such as Bonelli’s Eagle, Laggar Falcon, Painted Sandgrouse, Marshall’s Iora, Yellow-crowned Woodpecker, Blossom-headed Parakeet, and Tawny-bellied, Yellow-eyed, Jungle, and Large Grey Babblers.
+As we are driving around looking for mammals we likely will also spot some interesting birds, such as Indian Stone-curlew, Yellow-wattled Lapwing, Bonelli’s Eagle, White-eyed Buzzard, Laggar Falcon, Painted Sandgrouse, Marshall’s Iora, Brown-capped Pygmy Woodpecker, Yellow-crowned Woodpecker, Crested Treeswift, Indian Scops Owl, Spotted Owlet, Jungle Nightjar, Plum-headed Parakeet, Rufous Treepie, and Tawny-bellied, Yellow-eyed, Jungle, and Large Grey Babblers.

 Day 5.
 Gir National Park to Jamnagar